Common Policy Parameters

 Example: test-udp=google.com@1.1.1.1

 Override the global proxy-test-udp settings for the proxy.
-Surge test and benchmark the UDP relay by performing a DNS lookup.
+The UDP relay is tested by performing a DNS lookup.

 results matching ""